Parallel Compilation

 Query System

-- All data a query provider can access is accessed via the query context, so the query context can take care of synchronizing access.
+- All data a query provider can access is via the query context, so the query context can take care of synchronizing access.

 - Query results are required to be immutable so they can safely be used by different threads concurrently.